-- 3.1 Institutions are requested to study the guidelines and to follow the procedures as indicated. - 3.2 National Treasury will be conducting a BFI information session for the Western Cape on 13 June 2023, from 10:00 to 12:00.
-Further correspondence in this regard will be distributed shortly. - 3.3 Institutions intending to submit proposals are required to indicate the name of the project/programme and the name of the project manager to the Provincial Treasury by 26 June 2023. - 3.4 Institutions are further required to submit copies of their proposals to the Provincial Treasury for the 2024 MTEF submission on 3 July 2023 for quality assurance. - 3.5 Proposals should consist of a primary submission and supporting documentation. - 3.6 Should you have any enquiries on the content of this Circular, the following officials may be contacted:
+- 3.1 Institutions are requested to study the guidelines and to follow the procedures as indicated. - 3.2 Institutions intending to submit proposals are required to indicate the name of the project/ programme, the name of the Project Manager, as well as copies of their proposals to the Provincial Treasury by 3 May 2024 for quality assurance. - 3.3 Proposals should consist of a primary submission and supporting documentation. - 3.4 Provincial Treasury must be copied in all submissions made to the National Treasury, as per the contact persons stated below. - 3.5 Should you have any enquiries on the content of this Circular, or should you require any support in terms of the application process please contact the following officials: